 Analysis / Bias

 In review, The American Institute for Economic Research is the Bastiat Society’s home, a global network of business professionals committed to advancing free trade, individual freedom, and responsible governance.
 While AIER does not openly state its support for the Austrian Economic Theory (limited government interference), many articles endorse it.
 Headlines do not use loaded language, and articles are properly sourced, such as this Consumer Sentiment and Job Openings Show Improvement.
 This article is appropriately sourced from Thomson Reuters.
-AIER reports negatively on progressive economic policy as well as President Trump’s policy.
+AIER reports negatively on progressive economic policy as well as former President Trump’s policy.

 When it comes to scientific issues, AIER does not deny the human impact on climate change and supports the consensus of science; however, they do not support a government solution approach: How a Strong Private Sector Will Address Climate Change.
 However, during the Coronavirus outbreak of 2020, they have published claims that are in dispute.
 In general, AIER endorses a Libertarian point of view.